 When you use the previous month as a starting point, it will be easier to identify pages that performed very well and are not performing now.

 A good example of this was when we had an indexing problem with our Content Marketing page.

-Despite being one of the most important contents on the blog (after all it is our core business) it is not the content that receives a huge amount of traffic.
-As such, it is not usually among our top 10 most visited contents.
+Despite being one of the most important content on the blog (after all, it is our core business) it is not the content that receives a huge amount of traffic.
+As such, it is not usually among our top 10 most visited content.

-When I made this inversion between months, I realized that the post Content Marketing was in the top 20 in the first weeks of December, however in the final weeks it had zero accesses.
+When I made this inversion between months, I realized that the post Content Marketing was in the top 20 in the first weeks of December.
+However, in the final weeks, it had zero access.

 This little story just demonstrates the importance of this investment and to keep looking for more information with the data we have.

 More important than finding declines or growth, is to understand why a page lost or gained traffic.